Kuadrant/multicluster-gateway-controller/docs/proposals/DNSPolicy.md

 ## Considerations and Limitations

-Not being able to target a listener means all DNS records will have the same TTL this means it wont currently be possible to reduce the TTL on one host and not another if those hosts belong to the same gateway

-The same applies for the load balancing.
 You cannot have a different load balancing strategy for each listener within a gateway.
 So in the following gateway definition

 ``` yaml